ohmtech/bohm-eurorack-manual/factory/index.md

-# Factory Mode
+# Functional Test Mode

-Depending on electrical conditions or ambiant temperature, your module CV and knobs might be slightly off and might require recalibration.
-You might have also bought the Groove or Performer expanders, and calibration ensures that those expanders are running with optimal performance.

-Also, should you have a problem with the module, our support team will ask you to run "test mode" to have a rough idea of what the problem is.
+Should you have a problem with the modules, our support team will ask you to run "test mode" to have a rough idea of what the problem is.
+This mode is also the mode used in factory to functionally test and calibrate the modules before they are delivered to you.

-This operation requires a bit of care because the module will need to be powered by your Eurorack case in order to complete successfully.
-You will also need a simple LFO and VCO.
+This operation requires a bit of care because you will need to access the back of your module while turning the module on, in order to access test mode.

-For test mode or when recalibrating the central Bohm module, a stable 3V voltage source is also required.
+As for equipement, you will need:

+- A simple LFO and VCO
+- A stable 3V voltage source such as one coming from a Volt/Octave device (an external or Eurorack device, such as the Arturia Beatstep Pro or Intellijel µMIDI or equivalent will do)

-## Entering Test Mode and Calibration
+## Entering Test Mode

-To enter test mode and calibration:
+To enter test mode:

 1. **Turn off** your Eurorack system
 1. **Remove all the Eurorack patch cables** connected to the module
 1. Remove the module from the rack, but **keep its power cord attached**
-1. Place the module on a **non-conductive surface**
 1. **Press** the {guilabel}`FLASH_SW` button at the top, between the two printed circuit boards of the module, **keep it pressed**, and **turn on** your Eurorack system.
 The test mode welcome screen will appear
 1. Press {guilabel}`FUNCTION`, the screen will turn entirely white.
 Check that the screen is working properly, and press {guilabel}`FUNCTION` again